agg23/ai-pin-interposer/README.md

 - [ ] 2x M3 12mm bolt - Smaller lengths will likely work.
 - [ ] Access to a 3D printer
 - [ ] Soldering iron and solder
-- [ ] Likely something like hot glue or tape
+- [ ] Adhesive like hot glue or tape
+- [ ] Multimeter (recommended)

 ### Assembly

 1. Print each of the parts.
 Unless you have really good bridging you will need supports on the cradle.
 Given the small dimensions in the pin holder, you may want to tweak your settings to run slower, enable retraction on small gaps, etc. I have allowed for some dimentional inaccuracy and wall expansion, but this may cause problems for you.
 I printed at 0.2mm for everything.
 2. Solder a wire to each of your 4 pins.
 I recommend trying to only have the solder and the wire on one side and not to have it spread around the pin.
 Do not obstruct the bottom of the pin; it is used for accurate positioning.
 3. Place each pin into one of the 4 slots on the pin holder.
-There should be some resistance to the installation, and you may have to push it in with a fingernail or a hard tool like a spudger or screwdriver (be careful, the pins are easy to break).
+There should be some resistance to the installation, and you may have to push it in with a fingernail or a hard tool like a spudger or screwdriver (be careful, the pins are easy to break/bend).
 The end of the pin must rest on the bottom ledge of the pin holder; this accurately positions the pin for interface with the AI Pin.

 > [!NOTE]
 > You can theoretically solder to the pins at this stage (assuming you didn't in step 2), which would allow you to slide the pins the entire length of the holder, which seems to work nicer.